nus-cs2103/website-base/schedule/week10/tutorial-cs2103.md

 1. **Launch the app.** Allow the app to run if there are security warnings %%(e.g., for Win 10, click the `More Info` link in the security warning and choose `Run anyway`)%%.<br>
    {{ icon_tip }} If the app is blocked by your virus scanner, put it in a new folder and add the folder to the _exclusions_ list of the virus scanner.
 1. **Login**: Choose the profile `CS2103/T Alpha Test`, enter your GitHub credentials, and submit.<br>
+   {{ icon_tip }} If you have 2FA enabled for GitHub, you'll have to disable it temporarily when using CATcher %%(CATcher is not yet compatible with 2FA)%%.<br>
    <img src="../../admin/images/catcherLogin.png" />
 1. **Let CATcher create a repo named `alpha`** in your GitHub account, when it asks for permission.
 That repo will be used to hold the bug reports you will create in this testing session.
 1. **Use the app to create 1-2 dummy bug reports**, similar to how you would enter bug reports in the GitHub issue tracker. e.g., you can copy-paste screenshots into the bug description and use Markdown syntax.<br>